Shadows Fall: Reunion (2021–present)

-Musical style
+Musical style and influences

-Shadows Fall has been mainly described as metalcore, death metal and thrash metal.
+Shadows Fall has been described as metalcore, melodic death metal and thrash metal.
 Their songs often alternate between heavier, aggressive passages, and more melodic or slower interludes, using both harsh and clean/melodic vocals.

-Tom Murphy of Westword opines that "Shadows Fall began as a melodic death-metal band with some roots in hardcore".
-Murphy notes that on the 2002 album The Art of Balance, the band started to incorporate thrash metal into their sound.
+Tom Murphy of Westword opines that "Shadows Fall began as a melodic death-metal band with some roots in hardcore", and noted that on the 2002 album The Art of Balance, the band started to incorporate thrash metal into their sound.

 Some of Shadows Fall's lyrics touch upon internal struggle, spirituality, politics and personal topics.
-Brain Fair has often stated that the music (riffs, tempo, style) sets the vibe that lets lyrics go in a certain direction.
+Lead singer Brian Fair stated his lyrical influence comes from “life experience and a cumulative of acquiring knowledge through different readings and philosophy.”
+Fair has also often stated that the music (riffs, tempo, style) sets the vibe that lets lyrics go in a certain direction.
 For example, on Fire From the Sky, he mentions the music had an eerie dark vibe, so the lyrics followed.
-They have cited Carcass, Testament, seventies-Aerosmith, Integrity and the Cro-Mags as some of their inspirations.
+They have cited Carcass, Testament, seventies-Aerosmith, Integrity and Cro-Mags as some of their inspirations.
 In a 2024 interview, Fair stated:

 The cool thing with Shadows Fall is we would share a lot of influences, but everyone was really eclectic in what they listened to individually, so we’d start from a bedrock of that kind of sound, but everyone was bringing in weird ideas out of nowhere.
 Like I would know a lyric was fully influenced by The Smiths, but you never would hear it in the song, but I knew where it came from.

+As for individual influences Jonathan Donais has cited guitarists Zakk Wylde (Black Label Society) and Dimebag Darrell.
+Matt Bachand has cited Metallica and Slayer as influences.
+Drummer Jason Bittner is also influenced by heavy metal acts like Anthrax, Megadeth, Iron Maiden, and Judas Priest.

 Legacy

-Shadows Fall has been credited as a cornerstone/staple of the new wave of American heavy metal, being considered as one of its driving forces.
-They are also considered one of the early pioneers and leading forces of the metalcore genre, alongside other bands such as Killswitch Engage, Hatebreed, and Integrity, helping shape its sound while also influencing multiple acts.
-Their album The War Within is widely considered a landmark in the genre, with Punk News stating “with this album, Shadows Fall has bulldozed the door to allow other bands like Killswitch, Unearth and Lamb of God, to reach new heights.”
+Shadows Fall has been credited as a cornerstone/staple of the new wave of American heavy metal, having been referred to as one of "big four" bands of the movement, along with Killswitch Engage, Lamb of God and Unearth.
+The group also played a big part in the metalcore/melodic metalcore genres and have been dubbed as one of the genre’s pioneers by publications such as Loudwire and Revolver.
+Their 2004 album The War Within is viewed as a prominent album in the genre and help boost the metalcore in prominence went it reached number 20 on the Billboard 200.
+Punknews stated “with this album Shadows Fall has bulldozed the door to allow other bands like Killswitch, Unearth, Lamb of God, etc reach new heights.”
+Rise to Remain, All That Remains and Darkest Hour have cited the band as an influence.
+In 2007, Hit Parader dubbed Shadows Fall the 10th greatest American band of the 21st century.

+In 2025, Zahra Huselid of Screen Rant included the band in the site's list of "10 Best Thrash Metal Bands Who Weren't The Big Four".